azaj01/Asterisk-AI-Voice-Agent/docs/Configuration-Reference.md

 Full agent provider using ElevenLabs Conversational AI for premium voice quality.

+> **Scope Note**: ElevenLabs is supported as a **full agent only** (STT+LLM+TTS combined).
+TTS-only mode for hybrid pipelines is not currently supported.
+Use ElevenLabs when you want premium voice quality with their hosted agent handling the entire conversation.

 - `providers.elevenlabs_agent.api_key`: ElevenLabs API key (or use `ELEVENLABS_API_KEY` env var).
 - `providers.elevenlabs_agent.agent_id`: ElevenLabs Agent ID from [ElevenLabs dashboard](https://elevenlabs.io/app/agents) (or use `ELEVENLABS_AGENT_ID` env var).
 - `providers.elevenlabs_agent.voice_id`: Voice ID for TTS output (configured in agent dashboard).